kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/machineset-preflight-checks.md

 ### `ControlPlaneIsStable`

-* This preflight check ensures that the ControlPlane is currently stable i.e. the ControlPlane is currently neither provisioning, upgrading nor pending an upgrade.
+* This preflight check ensures that the ControlPlane is currently stable i.e. the ControlPlane is currently neither provisioning, upgrading.
+* For Clusters with a managed topology it also checks if a control plane upgrade is pending.
 * This preflight check is only performed if:
   * The Cluster uses a ControlPlane provider.
   * ControlPlane version is defined (`ControlPlane.spec.version` is set).